 The exclude list contains a list of the PTFs that are not to be applied to a product, even if they are listed in the apply list.
 Excluded PTFs will not be applied, nor will any PTFs that list an excluded PTF as a requisite.
-The first line in the exclude list, as shipped from IBM, is a comment identifying the product and the tape type and number.
+The first line in the exclude list, as shipped from IBM, is a comment identifying the product and the envelope type and number.
 Before you apply service to a product with the VMFAPPLY EXEC, you can create an exclude list to define PTFs that you want to exclude.

-The value specified on the :AXLIST tag in the product parameter file is the file name of the exclude list supplied by IBM on the service tape.
+The value specified on the :AXLIST tag in the product parameter file is the file name of the exclude list supplied by IBM in the service envelope.
 The value specified on the :EXCLIST tag in the product parameter file is the file name of the optional exclude list supplied by you.
 The PTFs from both of these lists are used by the VMFAPPLY process.

-- The file type for COR service is: - \$EXCymdd for the exclude list associated with a single COR tape. ymdd is the date (y is the last digit of the year, m is the month numbered in hexadecimal, and dd is the day). - \$EXCALL for the cumulative exclude list.
+- The file type for COR is:

+- \$EXCymdd for the exclude list associated with a single COR. ymdd is the date (y is the last digit of the year, m is the month numbered in hexadecimal, and dd is the day).

+- \$EXCALL for the cumulative exclude list.

-Because COR tapes are cumulative, this exclude list is a duplicate of the previous one.
+Because COR service envelopes are cumulative, this exclude list is a duplicate of the previous one.

-- The file type for the install or RSU tape is: - \$EXIyynn for the exclude list associated with a single install or RSU tape. yynn is a level identifier. - \$EXIALL for the cumulative exclude list.
+- The file type for INS or RSU is:

+- \$EXIyynn for the exclude list associated with a single INS or RSU. yynn is the service level identifier.

+- \$EXIALL for the cumulative exclude list.

 The VMFREC EXEC loads the numbered exclude lists unmodified.
 The cumulative exclude lists are renamed to have a file type of \$EXCLIST, which is the file type required by the VMFAPPLY EXEC.
-When this is done, the new lists from the tape either overlay any existing lists with the same names or are appended to them, depending on the option selected on the VMFREC EXEC command invocation.
+When this is done, the new lists from the envelope overlay any existing lists with the same names or are appended to them, depending on the option selected on the VMFREC EXEC command invocation.